Out-of-State Drivers and California DUI Laws

 Even though the hearing is less formal than a criminal court proceeding, you still have the right to be represented by an attorney.
 A skilled California DUI defense attorney knows the most effective way to present your case and often times to prevail at the hearing and avoid the license suspension.

 In the event you lose this hearing, your privilege to drive in California will be suspended.
 The length of the suspension varies, depending on how many other DUI convictions you have suffered.
 Typically, a first-offense California DUI carries a four-month suspension--which can be converted to a restricted license after the first 30 days (allowing the person to drive to and from work and DUI school).
+However, the California DMV may continue to allow defendants to drive if they install IIDs in their car.

 The Interstate Drives License Compact (DLC)